The Anti-Bullying Guidebook

-According to StopBullying.gov, one in every three students in the U.S. have been bullied in school.
-To put this in perspective, that’s over 3.2 million bullied students each year.
+According to StopBullying.gov, one in every five students in the U.S. aged 12 to 18 have been bullied in school.
 While the most common forms of bullying are verbal or social and take place in-person, a Pew Research Center study found that nearly 60% of American teens have experienced cyberbullying or online harassment of some form.
 Since bullying is often a negative act that affects the victim in a personal way, victims can respond in a variety of different ways.
 It is important for other children, teachers, and parents to recognize some common symptoms of displayed by bullied children.

 Signs Someone is Being Bullied

 Here are some of the most common indicators displayed by bullied children.

 Verbal, physical, and social attacks on the individual can cause them to develop low self-confidence.
 Students experiencing decreased self-esteem can be sensitive to criticism, appear consumed by personal problems, and display physical symptoms such as fatigue, headaches, and visible hostility.